FailAcademy/learning/adp-toronto/_slides/_archive/_02-introducing-node.md

 **TCP & UDP** are the basic protocols of the internet. (nearly ) **All network communication on the internet is carried out by these 2 protocols.**

-### Take a minute to [read this link](http://www.diffen.com/difference/TCP_vs_UDP), for a good description of the differences between TCP & UPD, and how they are used.
+### Take a minute to [read this link](http://www.diffen.com/difference/TCP_vs_UDP), for a good description of the differences between TCP & UDP, and how they are used.

 When you're finished, create a folder called `TCP_Service`.
-Inside the folder run the command `npm init`.
+Inside the folder run the command `npm init -y`.

 ---